Fascinating Facts About Fiji

 Want to learn more about this intriguing island nation?
 Check out our list of interesting facts about Fiji, and you’ll be ready to book your next trip here before you even finish reading!

-• THE FIJIAN ISLANDS WERE FORMED BY VOLCANIC ACTIVITY: One little-known fact about Fiji is that volcanic action created the islands more than 150,000,000 years ago.
-Today, Fiji has three volcanoes: Koro, Nabukelevu, and Taveuni.
+• The Fijian Islands were formed by volcanic activity.
+One little-known fact about Fiji is that volcanic action created the islands more than 150,000,000 years ago.
+Today, there are three Fiji volcanoes: Koro, Nabukelevu, and Taveuni.
 While the islands experienced a lot of volcano activity thousands of years ago, the region is now considered quiet and dormant.

 Interesting Facts About Fiji